front-commerce/developers.front-commerce.com/source/docs/advanced/graphql/dataloaders-and-cache-invalidation.md

 ### Advanced usage

-If you need additional implementations or want to leverage strategies for a specific use case, please [contact us](mailto:contact@front-commerce.com) so we can discuss it and guide you!
+If you need additional implementations or want to leverage strategies for a specific use case, please <span class="intercom-launcher">[contact us](mailto:support@front-commerce.com)</span> so we can discuss it and guide you!

 ## Invalidating the cache